albertomontesg/davis-interactive/docs/pages/challenge.md

 Given this curve, two parameters will be extracted to rank the user's models in order to compare them:

 * $AUC$: Area under the curve.
-The area under the previous curve will be computed and normalized by the total time the model took to evaluate.
+The area under the previous curve will be computed and normalized by the total available time.

 * $\mathcal{J}_{60s}$: Jaccard at 60 seconds.
 This metric will be computed performing a interpolation of the previous curve at 60 seconds.
 This will encourage the users to implement and test fast models capable of giving good predictions in a short time.